chapter 10

 Gap Anticipation

-Anticipation: Riders actively reviewing a situation and determining how it will affect themselves/others and deciding what to do in response.
+Anticipation: Riders actively review a situation and determine how it will affect themselves/others and decide what to do in response.
 Anticipation refers to the rider's ability to be highly aware of their surroundings and other riders during dressage, without the commander's aid.

 Gap Anticipation: Understanding how other riders' gaps and corrections may affect your own gap.
-Gap anticipation refers to the riders being aware of the other rider's gap sizes and gap corrections, and using the information to make adjustments as needed based off of the other rider's actions and gaps.
+Gap anticipation refers to the riders being aware of the other rider's gap sizes and gap corrections, and using the information to make adjustments as needed based on the other rider's actions and gaps.

 Gap anticipation is key in dressage.
 Riders will use gap anticipation to decide when, how, and if they should adjust their gaps.
 Using gap anticipation prevents riders from fixing their gaps when it is not needed.